cloudera/hue/docs/docs-site/content/administrator/configuration/apps/_index.md

 When username or password are not specified in the connection URL, they will be prompted at connection time in the user browser.

 Parameters are not saved at any time in the Hue database.
-The are currently not even cached in the Hue process.
+They are currently not even cached in the Hue process.
 The clients serves these parameters each time a query is sent.

 ## Dashboard